ceremcem/erik-sync/README.md

 # Description

-This is the sync toolset I'm using for backing up my laptop.
+This is the backup toolset I'm currently using on my laptop.

 ## Automatic Snapshots